silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 ## The Admin URL

 The CMS interface can be accessed by default through the `admin/` URL.
-You can change this by setting your own [Director routing rule](director#routing-rules) to the `[api:AdminRootController]` and clear the old rule like in the example below.
+You can change this by setting your own [Director routing rule](director#routing-rules) to the `[AdminRootController](api:SilverStripe\Admin\AdminRootController)` and clear the old rule like in the example below.

 	:::yml
 	---